ThuNganPythonista/ThuNganPythonista/README.md

 ### DJANGO WEB BACK-END Developer 👋

 Hello, I'm Ngan
-Currently, I am focusing on full-stack development with the Python language, specifically using pure HTML, CSS, and the Django framework.
+Currently, I am focusing on full-stack development with the Python language, specifically using pure FE, and the Django framework.

 Sailormoon 🐧